 First, a quick description of Morro Bay: pristine beaches, filled with children running around and adults sprawled out peacefully in warm, soft sand; burnt-orange sunsets that put the mind at ease as a busy day concludes; and a plethora of delicious restaurants offering fresh-caught seafood any time of day.
 Does that sound good?
 Of course it does – Morro Bay is a popular tourist destination for these and other reasons.
 There is a huge variety of things to do, from outdoor activities – hiking, swimming, and bird-watching, among others – to indoor attractions like the Morro Bay Skateboard Museum.
 No matter where you’re from or what you like to do, you will undoubtedly find something you love in this majestic coastal town.
-Lodging options include stays at the Inn at Morro Bay, Best Western San Marcos Inn, and the Harbor House Inn, among several other hotels.
+Morro Bay offers a wide range of hotel and motel options for all budgets.
+With a total of 925 rooms all located within a 15 minute walk of the waterfront.

 Notable Recent/Upcoming Events

-- Morro Bay Skateboard Classic / October 5, 2019 / Downtown Morro Bay (Morro Bay Boulevard)
+- Morro Bay Skateboard Classic – October 3 (Downtown Morro Bay, Morro Bay Boulevard)

 CVB/Sports Commissions Services Offered